Working towards diversity in technical and natural sciences

 - Our committees should include at least 30-40% women.

-- Family packages to facilitate work-life balance and needs of researchers
+- Family packages support family related needs of researchers.

 - Adjust calls for all programmes, encouraging women to apply, and ensure that the wording of all calls is gender neutral